Pritigithup/firstapply/README.md

 # firstapply
-this is my 1st Git Repository
+this is my 1st Git Repository.
 Author - Priti Bhavar